Try JustDone

 What to Avoid in a Letter of Intent

-Drafting your LOI, try not to include a few common pitfalls.
+When drafting a letter of intent, try not to include a few common pitfalls.
 By doing this, you will improve your letter’s efficiency and sound like a professional.
 Here are the most popular mistakes to get rid of:

 • Lack of Specificity: It is important to be clear about your intentions, objectives, and the ways in which you can contribute.
 Avoid being overly vague.

-• Overlooking Research: Failing to tailor your letter of intent (LOI) to the specific recipient - be it a corporation, educational institution, or another organization - can indicate a lack of diligence.
+• Overlooking Research: Failing to tailor your letter of intent (LOI) to the specific recipient, be it a corporation, educational institution, or another organization, can indicate a lack of diligence.
 Personalize your letter by referencing particular elements of the program, project, or position that piqued your interest and how your skills or aspirations align with these aspects.

 • Ignoring Structure and Format: Submitting a LOI without a professional layout may leave a negative first impression.
 Adhere to a business letter format and ensure that your LOI is well-structured for ease of reading and comprehension.